DIY Tall Outdoor Planter Boxes for the Garden

 • We’re using these bamboo plant labels and they look so cute!

 • These soil tester kits are easy to use.
-You just ship the company your dirt, and they’ll send you an analysis of your soil and tell you exactly what you need to make it more fertile.
+You just ship the company your dirt, and they’ll analyze your soil and tell you exactly what you need to make it more fertile.

 We got the girls involved and they loved using their kids shovel set and Radio Flyer wheelbarrow.